Tmall Logo

 Tmall Logo History

 Tmall is considered the largest Chinese online platform in the B2C sector.
 It used to be called Taobao Mall but had to split from Taobao due to branding issues.
-The main marketplace sold products of low quality and dubious origin, while the Taobao Mall section featured original products of famous brands.
+The main marketplace sold low-quality, dubious-origin products, while the Taobao Mall section featured original products from famous brands.
 The only thing they had in common was very similar names, which often confused customers.
 As a result, the sites were divided.
-This is how Tmall appeared, which since 2012 has been officially called Tian Mao in China, that is, “heavenly cat.”
+This is how Tmall appeared, which, since 2012, has been officially called Tian Mao in China, that is, “heavenly cat.”
 This unusual name served as the basis for all his logos.
-They depict a cartoon cat in black with large round eyes.
+They depict a black cartoon cat with large, round eyes.

 What is Tmall?

 Tmall positions itself as the largest online retail platform in Asia.
-This is a site that forked from Taobao.com in 2010 with its domain.
-In 2011, Tmall became an independent company within the Alibaba Group, and a year later changed its Chinese name to Tian Mao.
+This is a site that forked off Taobao.com in 2010 and has its own domain.
+In 2011, Tmall became an independent company within the Alibaba Group, and a year later, it changed its Chinese name to Tian Mao.

 2012 – 2014